tenchi-security/zanshin-cli/README.md

 **Options**:

-* `--profile TEXT`: Configuration file section to read API keyand configuration from  [default: default]
+* `--profile TEXT`: Configuration file section to read API key and configuration from  [default: default]
 * `--format [json|table|csv|html]`: Output format to use for list operations  [default: json]
 * `--verbose / --no-verbose`: Print more information to stderr  [default: True]
 * `--debug / --no-debug`: Enable debug logging in the SDK  [default: False]